Privacy-aware identification: Privacy-aware identification

 where $H$ is the Hessian of the population objective function.
-This means that a single draw from this quasi-posterior, corresponding to the exponential mechanism for differential privacy can be represented as

-where $\xi$ is a multivariate normal random vector with mean zero and covariance matrix $H^{-1}.$ The extremum estimator $\widehat{\theta}$ is only depends on the data distribution $\PP_N$ and is not affected by the noise.
+This means that a single draw from this quasi-posterior, corresponding to the exponential mechanism for differential privacy can be represented as $\tilde{\theta}=\widehat{\theta}+\lambda\,\xi+o_p(1), $ where $\xi$ is a multivariate normal random vector with mean zero and covariance matrix $H^{-1}.$ The extremum estimator $\widehat{\theta}$ only depends on the data distribution $\PP_N$ and is not affected by the noise.
 Therefore, the exponential mechanism is smooth in the sense of Definition \ref{smoothness}.

-We now present a simple lemma that outlines the additive representation of smooth differentially private estimators which we will use in our applications.